ibm-watson-iot/iot-python/samples/apiExamples/README.rst

 .. code:: python

     response = apiCli.getAllDeviceTypes();

+The response contains parameters and application needs to retrieve the dictionary *results* from the response to get the array of devices returned.
+Other parameters in the response are required to make further call, for example, the *_bookmark* element can be used to page through results.
+Issue the first request without specifying a bookmark, then take the bookmark returned in the response and provide it on the request for the next page.
+Repeat until the end of the result set indicated by the absence of a bookmark.
+Each request must use exactly the same values for the other parameters, or the results are undefined.

 In order to pass the *_bookmark* or any other condition, the overloaded method must be used.
 The overloaded method takes the parameters in the form of a dictionary as shown below,